About a decade ago...

 Nina was preparing for her next yoga class and wishing there was an easier way for students to communicate their needs.
 She'd long struggled with the question of when to assist and when not to assist.
 As yoga went mainstream, classes had gotten larger and there seemed to be new faces every week, making it more and more difficult to keep track.
 She was also seeing a rise in yoga injuries in her day job as a physical therapist.
 She felt that these injuries would have been prevented if communication in the yoga class had been more open and if students set their own boundaries.

-Peering into her favorite teacup with its beautiful flower motif, it occurred to her that a discreet, non-verbal signaling device could be the answer.
-She dwelled over the idea for a couple of years until finally, at the urging of her husband, Giles (a professor and entrepreneur), she decided to go for it, launching at the Yoga Journal Conference in Estes Park, Colorado in 2012.
+Peering into her teacup with a beautiful lotus motif, it occurred to her that a discreet, non-verbal signaling device could be the answer.
+She dwelled over the idea for a couple of years until finally, at the urging of her husband, Giles (a professor and entrepreneur), she decided to go for it.
+We officially launched at the Yoga Journal Conference in Estes Park, Colorado in 2012.

 The flip-chip gives teachers the confidence to offer hands-on assists at a time when increasing numbers of teachers and owners are resorting to a 'verbal assist only' policy, which is a great shame because for many people, hands-on assists are welcome, nurturing and beneficial!